RedisLabs/redislabs-docs/content/rc/administration/_index.md

 ---
 Title: Administration
 description:
-weight: 30
+weight: 50
 alwaysopen: false
-categories: ["RC Essentials"]
+categories: ["RC"]
 ---
-While there is very little configuration of Redis Cloud Essentials required, there are some things that you can and may want to do to tailor a database to your use case.
+Redis Cloud manage most of the administration of your deployment automatically.

+You can manage these areas of your RC deployment:

 {{%allchildren style="h2" description="true"%}}